-NGOs’ reports are also useful resources to find information on the implementation of the right to education, particularly on the gaps in laws, policies or practice or on violations.
+NGOs’ reports are also useful resources to find information on the implementation of the right to education, particularly on the gaps in laws, policies, or practice, and on violations.

 A number of databases compile information on statistics, as well as laws and policies on education.
-Below, we suggest a list of recommended sites to guide you in your research.
+Below, is a list of recommended sites to guide you in your research.

 The UNESCO database provides key information on the right to education in all its Member States: